jonbern/climate-data-crawler/README.md

 ```
 node app.js --dataset GHCNDMS --datatype MNTM --locations 'CITIES.json'  --probingStopYear 2010 --offset 0 --count 100
 ```
-This will get the most recent data for the 100 first locations in CITIES.json using 2010 as data probing stop year.
+This will get the most recent MNTM data for the 100 first locations in CITIES.json using 2010 as data probing stop year.

 JS:
 ```